What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 Disturbance in the intestinal microbiome ( as post-infectious IBS or post antibiotics may result in IBS.

 Also, Small Intestinal Bacterial Overgrowth (SIBO) may contribute to IBS.
-This is especially prevalent with IBS-Diarrhea and IBS bloating.
+This is especially prevalent with IBS-diarrhea and IBS bloating.

 We use some gut antibiotics to control IBS-Diarrhea attacks which may be caused by SIBO (ref).